Mitheshjn/qtblocks_license_form/README.md

-# Smart License & ID System - Full Documentation
+# Full Documentation

 ## 1. Product Overview

-The **Smart License & ID System** is a streamlined web application designed for educational institutions or organizations to manage software license registrations and device machine ID submissions.
+The **QtBlocks license form** is a streamlined web application designed for educational institutions or organizations to manage software license registrations and device machine ID submissions.
 It provides a simple, user-friendly interface for administrators to register their institution and a separate interface to submit unique machine identifiers required for software activation.

 The application is built as a serverless frontend that communicates directly with a Google Workspace backend (Google Sheets and Google Drive) via a Google Apps Script, making it a cost-effective and easy-to-manage solution.

-### 1.1.
-Target Audience

-*   School IT Administrators
-*   Software vendors managing educational licenses
-*   Organizations needing a simple system to collect registration data and device IDs.

-### 1.2.
-Key Features
+### 1. Key Features

 *   **Institution Registration:** A clean form for schools to submit their contact details, school information, and upload a logo.
 *   **Unique Reference ID:** Upon successful registration, a unique Reference ID is generated and displayed, linking all future submissions to that institution.